-In this tutorial, we will show you how to install OTA in rooted Android devices.
-There are quite a few perks associated with a rooted device.
-You get complete administrative privileges and could tweak the system files as per the need.
-Furthermore, the installation of Magisk Modules, Substratum Themes, and Xposed Frameworks are all possible.
-But every side has two coins, and so does rooting.
-Getting your warranty void and null, apps like Google Pay and Netflix causing issues, or your device might even end up in bootloop or a bricked state.
+In this tutorial, we will show you how to install OTA on rooted Android devices.
+There are quite a few perks associated with a rooted device including the installation of Magisk Modules, Viper4Android, and LSPosed Frameworks are all possible.
+But every side has two coins.
+Getting your warranty null and void, SafetyNet getting tripped, and WideVine Certification being downgraded to L3 are just some of the caveats of having your device rooted.

 With Android 5.0, Google introduced blocked-based OTAs.
 With this, as and when an Over The Air update arrived, it first verified and made sure there is no tweaking with any device partition.
 These included the recovery (yes, recovery partition was a thing before A/B slots made its way), boot, system, vendor, dtbo, etc.